 From the Kuril Islands in the south to Wrangel Island in the north, the Russian Far East is a region steeped in history and mystery.
-Access was restricted even to local Russians during the Cold War, and it is still considered a ‘border zone’ with special permissions needed for non-Russians.
-However, its very isolation has long protected one of the world’s best-kept secrets – the region’s wilderness and wildlife.
+Access was restricted even to local Russians for many years.
+This isolation has long protected one of the world’s best-kept secrets – the region’s wilderness and wildlife.

-In Chukotka - the north-eastern most region of Russia, they have a saying "God is a long way up there, but Moscow is even further away" that is true in so many respects.
+In Chukotka, the north-eastern most region of Russia, they have a saying "God is a long way up there, but Moscow is even further away" which is true in so many respects.

-Travellers who are looking for a destination which hasn't been organised and commercialised, a wilderness where we must travel on nature's terms and not on timetables.
-Expedition Cruising is the perfect style of travel for the Russian Far East, where there are virtually no roads and very little infrastructure.
+Travellers who are looking for a destination which hasn't been organised and commercialised, a wilderness where we must travel on nature's terms and not on timetables will love the explore Russia's eastern edge.
+Expedition cruising is the perfect style of travel for the Russian Far East, where there are virtually no roads and very little infrastructure.
 We use local services and employ local people where possible.

-We will also travel north by north-east, along what is still one of the remotest coastlines on earth
+We will travel along the east coast of Siberia, what is still one of the most remote coastlines on earth.

-n three small islands within this sea hundreds of Steller Sea Lions haul out each year to breed.
-One of these, Tyulenly Island, also is home to one of the largest concentrations and breeding colonies of Northern Fur Seals
+On three small islands within this sea hundreds of Steller Sea lions haul out each year to breed.
+One of these, Tyulenly Island, also is home to one of the largest concentrations and breeding colonies of Northern Fur seals.